durzzea/copy--how-to-learn-git/README.md

 ### Don't create a Pull Request changing the text above!
 Only the below ones are part of the challenge

 ## Contributors Table
-you great I can do all things
+you great, I can do all things yes we can

 ## Add your information creating a new row above the last row in the table below!